MarcelGarus/semdoc/README.md

 * **The layout is completely static.**
   That's probably PDF's biggest downside.
   I mean, instead of a PDF, I could just as quickly give you a vector image that you can zoom around in (well, you can't select the text, but other than that, it's just as adaptive).
   Do you want to view a PDF on a big landscape screen?
-Say hello to inefficient usage of space.
+Say hello to inefficient use of space.
   And don't get me started on viewing my homework assignments on the train.
 I refuse to believe that having to put my phone into landscape mode just to read a single line without continually scrolling back and forth is the best user experience we can come up with in the 21st century.
 * **No one uses the advanced features correctly.**
   Yes, PDFs support more features than vector images.